1/ The world is more materially abundant than ever, we’ve eliminated several diseases and lifted millions out of poverty.

 20/ If history is any guide, this cycle of hope never stops.

-21/ The truth is that any singular intervention into universe, human society or even a single human nature always results into that singular metric improving while other aspects of reality rearrange themselves to accommodate that improvement.
+21/ The truth is that any singular intervention into the universe, human society, or even a single human nature always results in that singular metric improving while other aspects of reality rearrange themselves to accommodate that improvement.

 22/ Did I mention we always underestimate the amount of details that reality has?

 We want to go to the moon?
 It’ll come with carbon emissions.
 We want democracy?
 It’ll come with the forced acceptance of toxic views that we don’t agree with.
 We want fiercely independent men and women?
 It’ll come with a loss of benefits that marriages provide.

 23/ So hope – which is a linear projection of our vision onto a complex, emergent reality – always disappoints.